 Les Choristes (2004)

 Les Choristes (The Chorus) is a dramatic film, directed by Christophe Barratier and released in 2004.
-The film is an adaptation of a 1954 film called, and inspired by the true origins of the boys' choir.
+The film is an adaptation of a 1954 film called and inspired by the boys' choir's true origins.

 The film stars Jean-Baptiste Maunier as Pierre, a young child attending a strict boarding school where the students and teachers are constantly at odds.
-When Clément Mathieu, a music teacher played by Gérard Jugnot arrives, he starts a choir to better support students, especially Pierre who demonstrates musical talent.
+When Clément Mathieu, a music teacher played by Gérard Jugnot, arrives, he starts a choir to better support students, especially Pierre, who demonstrate musical talent.

 Le Dîner de Cons (1998)

-Le Diner de Cons (The Dinner Game) is a comedic film, directed by Francis Veber and released in 1998.
-The film was an adaptation of a popular stage play by the same name.
+Le Diner de Cons (The Dinner Game) is a comedic film directed by Francis Veber and released in 1998.
+The film was an adaptation of a famous stage play by the same name.

 The film stars Thierry Lhermitte as Pierre, an editor who attends a weekly dinner where everyone brings the dumbest person they can find as their guest.
 The film had an American adaptation called, Dinner for Schmucks, starring Paul Rudd and Steve Carell.
 The film is currently available for purchase on Amazon as a DVD, Blu Ray or video on demand.